Idƴl Documentation

 Environment src/core/environment.hpp Runtime scope chain for variable lookup

-fn_library_scope_ src/core/evaluator.hpp Map of qualified name → library-local scope
+fn_library_scope_ src/core/evaluator.hpp Map of qualified name → library-local scope (for namespaced imports)

 Scheduler src/time/scheduler.hpp Drift-free timer management